Refel/GettingandCleaningDataProject/README.md

-# How the script works and the
+# How the script works
 The script reads two sets of data:
 *First the test set formed by the files*